danomatika/ofxLua/README.md

 Those coming from a Javascript background may ask "Why Lua?
 Why not Javascript?
 I like Javascript!"

 Lua has a long history of use as a embedded scripting language and, as such, is both smaller & much easier to embed on pretty much every platform.
-The compiled language adds less than 1kb to your app binary versus many Mb for Javascript or Python.
+The compiled language adds less than 500kb to your app binary versus many Mbs for Javascript or Python.
 Speed-wise, the base Lua interpreter is oftentimes faster than either language due to it's simplicity and using the LuaJIT may add a speed increase of many orders of magnitude.
 As an embedded language, Lua makes it relatively easy to bind C/C++ functions & objects to it's scripting environment.

 For these reasons, Lua has been used for game development for many years: